-Outcome Statement Outcome Measure Reporting 1 There will be an action plan in place to monitor the Virtual School Offer Existence of action plan Virtual School (VS) Annual Report 2 CLA will have good school attendance % CLA with persistent Absence % of CLA with one or more fixed term exclusion VS weekly Dashboard 3 All CLA will have access to a full time school offer No. of children on a part time timetable VS weekly Dashboard 4 All CLA on school roll within 20 days of not being in education No of CLA not on school roll VS weekly Dashboard 5 CLA will attend schools that are Good or Outstanding % CLA children attending good or outstanding schools VS weekly Dashboard 6 All CLA to have a high quality Personal Education Plan (PEP) in place % CLA who have a PEP % of CLA who have a PEP completed within 20 working days of a new education Placement VS weekly Dashboard 7 At primary school CLA will achieve the best results they can Age related expectations in reading, writing and maths VS Annual Report 8 CLA will finish secondary school having made good Age related expectations English VS Annual Report progress each year and achieved good GCSE results or other appropriate qualifications and Maths (GCSE) 9 All Early Years CLA are accessing FEL FEL uptake VS weekly Dashboard 10 CLA have access to careers advice No. of children who have received careers advice VS weekly Dashboard
+Outcome Statement Outcome Measure Reporting 1 There will be an action plan in place to monitor the Virtual School Offer Existence of action plan Virtual School (VS) Annual Report 2 CLA will have good school attendance % CLA with persistent Absence % of CLA with one or more fixed term exclusion VS weekly Dashboard 3 All CLA will have access to a full time school offer No. of children on a part time timetable VS weekly Dashboard 4 All CLA on school roll within 20 days of not being in education No of CLA not on school roll VS weekly Dashboard 5 CLA will attend schools that are Good or Outstanding % CLA children attending good or outstanding schools VS weekly Dashboard 6 All CLA to have a high quality Personal Education Plan (PEP) in place % CLA who have a PEP % of CLA who have a PEP completed within 20 working days of a new education Placement VS weekly Dashboard 7 At primary school CLA will achieve the best results they can Age related expectations in reading, writing and maths VS Annual Report 8 CLA will finish secondary school having made good progress each year and achieved good GCSE results or other appropriate qualifications Age related expectations English and Maths (GCSE) VS Annual Report 9 All Early Years CLA are accessing FEL FEL uptake VS weekly Dashboard 10 CLA have access to careers advice No. of children who have received careers advice VS weekly Dashboard

-Of the above performance indicators the following have national averages against which to judge ourselves:
+Of the above performance indicators, the following have national averages against which to judge ourselves:

-Published figures (most recent) National CLA Average Sheffield CLA

-Persistent Absence (2019) 10% 14%
+Published figures (most recent) National CLA Average Sheffield CLA Persistent Absence (2019) 12% 15.4%

-Fixed Term Exclusions (2018) 11.7% 13.3%